Battle of San Roque (1899): Background

 The American soldiers effectively became firefighters as they fought to put out the flames of San Roque.

 Aftermath

 The battle ended the planned Filipino attack on Cavite City.
 The American casualties were none, while on the opposing side many Filipinos had been killed and even more captured.
 A day later the Americans would defeat the Filipinos yet again at the Battle of Caloocan, and a counter attack was also defeated.
-The Americans would go on to win the war and establish the Philippines as an ovversea territory.
+The Americans would go on to win the war and establish the Philippines as an overseas territory.